 Social Security (Kosei Nenkin)

-- real to yen - how much does it cost and where to exchange?
+real to yen – how much does it cost and where to exchange?

-Registration and Who Should Contribute
+Enrollment and Who Must Contribute

 Enrollment in Shakai Hoken is mandatory for all employees who work more than 20 hours per week, have a contract of at least two months, and earn more than 88,000 yen per month.
 The company must register its employees in the system and cover 50% of the contributions.
 Self-employed workers and freelancers are not covered by Shakai Hoken but can enroll in Kokumin Kenko Hoken (National Health Insurance) and Kokumin Nenkin (National Pension).